garysieling/solr-git/README.md

 git clone https://github.com/garysieling/solr-git.git
 ```

-Modify the URL to point to your local Solr server, if needed (i.e. if you changed the default port or ran it on a different matchine).
+Modify the URL to point to your local Solr server, if needed (i.e. if you changed the default port or ran it on a different machine).

 Edit the location of the local git files you want indexed.